(P.s. – This is the second part of Mumbai Under The Covers)

 Afghan Church – India’s First Gothic Church

 As an inquisitive mind and an itchy feet ‘steps’ forth to enter the vicinity of the church, I sense a gothic vibe, as the church bell goes by, there is yet utter silence and all I can hear is just the wind caress my hair.
-In a minute or two a bus comes honking by the adjacent bus stand and as the bus passes away there is another moment of sheer tranquility.
+In a minute or two a bus comes honking by the adjacent bus stand and as the bus passes away there is another moment of sheer tranquillity.

-I stroll past the gate and lurk around the plots of dry grass land and in my mind, I indeed spell out ‘Wow!
-What a beautiful masterpiece’! the Architecture amazes me and I long to have a glimpse of the interiors even more, as I head towards the main door the caretaker dodges me and instructs –“ap photo nahi le sakte” (You can’t take a photo), after spending a few minutes in convincing him; he finally allows me to capture the gothic masterpiece!
+I stroll past the gate and lurk around the plots of dry grassland and in my mind, I indeed spell out ‘Wow!
+What a beautiful masterpiece’! the Architecture amazes me and I long to have a glimpse of the interiors even more, as I head towards the main door the caretaker dodges me and instructs –“ap photo Nahi le sakte” (You can’t take a photo), after spending a few minutes in convincing him; he finally allows me to capture the gothic masterpiece!

 Next, let the pictures do the talking

 As I bid farewell to this place, a heart in despair tries to convey, ‘Oh, why do we always fail to cherish our heritage properties and other reminiscences from the past?’

 - The Afghan Church (aka St. John the Evangelist Church) is a memorial to one of the British Imperialism’s disastrous campaigns to Afghanistan.

 - It was during the First Anglo-Afghan War -1838 that, an army of around 16,000 British men were annihilated by the Afghan warriors and only one survived, Dr William Brydon.
 Since many of the soldiers who died there came from the East India Company’s Bombay Army, the church memorial was constructed in Mumbai (then, Bombay).